Guide to reading a form guide

 Understanding how to read a form guide can seem like a big task at first, especially considering you should try and look closely at the horse’s performance for its last few starts.
 Then you need to compare that information against the other horses in the race.

 However, after time you will get quicker and quicker at reading the form and you will become more confident with your tipping.
+Don’t forget to select the best value betting product for your selection.
+Pair up your new found expertise with some bookmaker sign up bonuses and you’re sure to derive more enjoyment from the races.
 Best of luck from the team at How to Bet on Horses!